 Cars are implementing more vibration alerting features to help drivers be as safe as possible on the roads.
-Unfortunately motorbike users do not benefit from vibration motors being added into the bike, as the bike already heavily vibrates and the protective clothing is sometimes thick enough to dampen the vibration from motors.
+Unfortunately, motorbike users do not benefit from vibration motors being added into the bike, as the bike already heavily vibrates and the protective clothing is sometimes thick enough to dampen the vibration from motors.
 If the motors were located in the protective clothing, then these could be used for a variety of safety alerts such as lane drifting, blind spot aids, or indicators being left on.

 Some types of machinery have high amounts of vibration already present making general vibration alerting on the machine difficult to implement effectively.
-An alternative would be to build the vibration alerts into the clothing, so that the vibration is localised and therefore easier to sense.
+An alternative would be to build the vibration alerts into the clothing so that the vibration is localised and therefore easier to sense.

 Athlete Rehabilitation / Performance Measuring

 Vibrations are added to massagers to aid the stimulation of blood flow and enhance the healing process, popularly used with health patients and professional athletes.
 However massaging machines still require an operator, often a nurse or physiotherapist.
-If these tasks could be performed by wearable sleeves then this could enable the patient to perform self treatment, increasing patient empowerment and freeing valuable resources.
+If these tasks could be performed by wearable sleeves then this could enable the patient to perform self-treatment, increasing patient empowerment and freeing valuable resources.

 Haptic feedback is also a growing field for athletes, as they can receive performance details as they practice.
 For most, this would require minimal intrusion, i.e. lightweight motors mounted to flexible materials to alert of heart-rate levels for example.

-Before considering how to mount the motors, it is worth discussing the types of motor that are most suitable for using with flexible materials.
+Before considering how to mount the motors, it is worth discussing the types of motor that are most suitable for use with flexible materials.
 To produce vibrations, the motors must be allowed to rotate freely and the eccentric mass must not be impeded.
 For more information on the production of vibrations, we have an Application Bulletin on how eccentric rotating mass vibrating motors work.
-The design of fixing the motor to the material is certainly made simpler when there are no external moving parts and the material cannot not prevent the motor from rotating.
+The design of fixing the motor to the material is certainly made simpler when there are no external moving parts and the material cannot prevent the motor from rotating.

 With regards to motor size, the required vibration intensity can differ depending on the application.
-For example, a haptic feedback enabled glove would likely need a lower level of vibration than a vest, because the user’s fingers are likely to be more responsive to the sense of touch.
+For example, a haptic feedback enabled glove would likely need a lower level of vibration than a vest because the user’s fingers are likely to be more responsive to the sense of touch.
 Also, a vest may be designed to be worn over other items of clothing, which would further dampen the vibrations and require a larger vibrating motor.

 It’s important to remember the effect that flexible material has on dampening too.
-Motors of lower vibration frequency should be selected, as the as high frequencies are likely to be filtered out by material.
+Motors of lower vibration frequency should be selected, as the as high frequencies are likely to be filtered out by the material.
 This effect is increased with thicker and softer materials.

 We stock types of vibration motors which do not have any external moving parts in a variety of sizes and frequencies, making them ideal for use in flexible materials.

 Our Uni Vibe Range™ includes several enclosed vibration motors.
-These behave in the exact same way as our cylindrical ERM vibration motors, except their metal casing encloses the rotating mass.
+These behave in the exact same way as our cylindrical ERM vibration motors, except their metal casing, encloses the rotating mass.

-Similarly our encapsulated vibration motors are also free of external moving parts.
-In addition they have sealed casings and connections leads making them easier to waterproof, there’s more on that in the next section.
+Similarly, our encapsulated vibration motors are also free of external moving parts.
+In addition, they have sealed casings and connections leads making them easier to waterproof, there’s more on that in the next section.

 Coin or pancake vibration motors also have a case which contains the rotating mass.
 All of these motors use leaded connectors and have self-adhesive pads designed specifically for easy mounting.
 They are a similar form factor to our Linear Resonant Actuators (LRAs), which may also be suitable as they too have no external moving parts.
 LRA’s do however require a suitable driver, see our Application Bulletin on driving LRAs for more detail.

-With flexible materials a water-proofed motor is very desirable.
+With flexible materials, a water-proofed motor is very desirable.
 Assuming the flexible material is to be worn, or at least in contact with human skin, it will probably need to be washed.
-It is also possible that the material may be exposed to moisture during it’s normal operation, such as rain or sweat.
+It is also possible that the material may be exposed to moisture during its normal operation, such as rain or sweat.

 Here at Precision Microdrives we have taken some of our encapsulated vibration motors and coin vibrating motors and used two types of potting compound to seal them.
-We’ll be publishing a full application bulletin about our investigation in due course; keep an eye on our list of our Application Bulletins or click here to subscribe to our technical blog to be notified when it’s done - UPDATE: It's here!
+We’ll be publishing a full application bulletin about our investigation in due course; keep an eye on the list of our Application Bulletins or click here to subscribe to our technical blog to be notified when it’s done – UPDATE: It’s here!
 AB-016: Experiments in Waterproofing / Overmolding Vibration Motors.

-In the mean time, to summarise, we’ve used the following motors with mixed results:
+In the meantime, to summarise, we’ve used the following motors with mixed results: